Passaic–Bergen–Hudson Transit Project: Passaic–Bergen–Hudson Transit

 In October 2015, U.S. Congressman Bill Pascrell joined state legislators in creating a coalition to revive the project, and in January 2016, the local governments of the involved municipalities passed concurrent resolutions to restart the project.

-In August 2017 NJT released an RFP to examine current conditions on the line and needs of communities it would serve and expanded the project to include the connection to the HBLR.
+In August 2017 NJT released a request for proposal to examine current conditions on the line and needs of communities it would serve and expanded the project to include the connection to the HBLR.

 The Passaic–Bergen–Hudson Transit Project is the proposed connection of the NYSW right-of-way with the Hudson-Bergen Light Rail.
-It adds stations not included in the 2007 environmental impact statement (as well as transfers where are no NJ Transit railroad stations) and potentially shifts a Hackensack stop to River Street about two blocks from the Hackensack Bus Terminal.
-The route from Hackensack would bridge the Hackensack River to Bogota and Ridgefield Park, and then cross Overpeck Creek to Vince Lombardi Park & Ride at the New Jersey Turnpike in Rigdefield.
-It would then continue to North Bergen, where the line would terminate at Tonnelle Avenue station.
+It adds stations not included in the 2007 environmental impact statement (as well as transfers where there are no NJ Transit railroad stations) and potentially shifts a Hackensack stop to River Street about two blocks from the Hackensack Bus Terminal.
+The route from Hackensack would bridge the Hackensack River to Bogota and Ridgefield Park, and then cross Overpeck Creek to the Vince Lombardi Park & Ride at the New Jersey Turnpike in Rigdefield.
+It would then continue to North Bergen, where the line would terminate at the Tonnelle Avenue station on the HBLR.
 The use of the Edgewater Branch (from a junction in Little Ferry Yard) to connect to the HBLR Northern Branch Corridor Project just north of the 91st Street station, including a station stop there, is being considered.

 As of 2015, the two-track NYS&W bridge 10.73 over Overpeck Creek was slated for reconstruction, but funding was unavailable.
 Before it could be replaced, it collapsed in 2018.
 The bridge was essentially replaced in 2020, largely paid for by the state.
 The Passaic–Bergen–Hudson Transit Project was not included in NJ Transit's 2020 ten-year capital plan.